Julie Burges, BS, MS, Laboratory Manager

 Eileen Samitz has worked in the field of veterinary microbiology since 1980.
 She as an AAS degree in veterinary science technology and is licensed as an Registered Veterinary Technician.
 Eileen is a Clinical Laboratory Scientist and is ASCP certified as a Clinical Medical Technologist with the American Society of Clinical Pathology.
 Eileen has a Master's degree in Microbiology from UCD, where her research focus was in veterinary microbiology under Ernst Biberstein, DVM, PhD.
 Currently, she works in the Microbiology, isolating, identifying and doing susceptibility testing on aerobic organisms and yeasts, and identifying clinical mold isolates.
 Interests include antimicrobial susceptibility testing, monitoring resistant organisms, and infectious disease control.
 Samitz has been a local volunteer fundraiser for the local SPCA and has coordinated the Mercer Clinic for the Pets of the Homeless holiday pet basket charity since 1998.

-After earning a degree in biology in 1975, Paula Samuelson spent 2 years as a science teacher in the Peace Corps.
+After earning a degree in biology in 1975, Paula Samuelsen spent 2 years as a science teacher in the Peace Corps.
 After her service, she studied laboratory medicine, served a 1-year internship in medical technology at Sutter Memorial Hospital and worked at Sutter General Hospital.
 She moved to Davis in 1983 and found her position in Clinical Laboratory Services.
 She gained experience in chemistry and hematology testing, and she contributed to the teaching of veterinary students in the clinical pathology rotation in their fourth year.
+In 2012, Paula completed a Master of Public Health degree.
+In addition

 Omar Sarno, BS, CLS